 What is the minimum wage in Wisconsin?

-The minimum wage rate in Wisconsin matches the federal minimum wage rate, which is currently $7.25 per hour.
-This has been the minimum wage since 2008, when it went up $0.75.
+The minimum wage rate in Wisconsin matches the federal minimum wage which is currently $7.25 per hour.
+This has been the minimum wage since 2008, when it increased from $6.50

 Tipped employees and opportunity employees qualify for a special minimum wage.
 Tipped employees can earn $2.33 per hour and opportunity employees can earn $5.90 per hour.
 Opportunity employees are workers under 20 years old who have worked for less than 90 days with their current employer.
 Given Wisconsin’s large farming contingent and outdoor activities, there are a few other special minimum wage rules.

 Keep in mind that counties, cities, and towns may have their own minimum wage laws.
-Be sure to check what local wage laws may apply to you.
+Be sure to check which Wisconsin minimum wage laws may apply to you.

 Are there plans to change the minimum wage?

 There are no plans to raise the minimum wage, which has been set since 2009.
 However, the majority of Wisconsin residents do support raising the minimum wage.
-If the federal minimum wage goes up in the coming years, as other states push toward $15, Wisconsin could be affected.
+If the federal minimum wage goes up in the coming years, and as other states push toward a $15 minimum wage, Wisconsin could be affected but the Wisconsin minimum wage in 2021 will remain $7.25 for now.

 How should small business owners prepare for potential changes to the minimum wage?